General Transcription Job Listings. Legitimate Companies. No Fees, No Scams. Make Money From Home.

 In addition to the above, you must be computer literate and technologically savvy in order to download/upload files and troubleshoot any technical issues that may arise.

 Express Scribe is the most popular software for transcription.
 You can download a free trial version, but after the free trial is over, you will be asked to upgrade to the Pro version which costs about $30.
-This is a one-time fee, but you will also have to pay for upgrades to the software.
+You will also have to pay for upgrades to the software.
 Of course, you don't have to upgrade, but it is highly recommended.
 Only the Pro version allows transcription of video files.
-You cannot transcribe videos in the free trial version.

-Transcription is largely done over the internet via digital audio/video files, but if working with tapes, then purchasing transcribing machines for standard size and/or microcassette tapes will be necessary as well.
+Transcription is primarily done over the Internet via digital audio/video files, but if working with tapes, then purchasing transcribing machines for standard size and/or microcassette tapes will be necessary as well.
 If working with DVDs, then consider the Start-Stop DVD/Video transcription system.

 General Transcription Jobs

 Here is a list of general transcription companies that hire home-based workers.
 These are legitimate companies.
 They do not charge fees.
-However, if you don't already own a headset, foot pedal, and software, you will need to purchase these, but you should not pay anyone a "fee" to work for them.
+You should never pay anyone a fee to work for them.
 Any company that asks for money is a scam.
 They should be paying you to work for them, not the other way around!

-Legitimate companies will ask you to fill out a W-9 form, and at the end of the year, if you have made over $600 with any one company, that company will issue a 1099-MISC form for you to file with your tax return.
+Legitimate companies will ask you to fill out a W-9 form.
+At the end of the year, if you have made over $600 with any one company, that company will issue a 1099-MISC form for you to file with your tax return.
 You will have to sign an IC (independent contractor) agreement.
-You may be required to sign confidentiality agreements as well.
+You may be required to sign confidentiality and/or non-compete agreements as well.

-Most of these companies require experience.
+Many of these companies require experience.
 If you don't have experience, I recommend Transcribe Anywhere for a free online general transcription mini-course to learn more.